pie-t-er/hower/README.md

 ## To Run the Flask Backend Server in a Browser:

-In the terminal, navigate to the repository, and run:
+In the terminal, navigate to the repository, and run tset test:

 ```
 python app.py